Opinion: For the EU strategic autonomy is as yet only an aspiration, but one worth pursuing

 The establishment of AUKUS, and subsequent submarine dispute, has exposed once more the EU's strategic vulnerability.
 At present the EU has no common foreign policy and no European armed forces capability, and strategic autonomy remains an illusion.
 But it is not a wrong goal to pursue, argues Maximiliaan van Lange in this op-ed for commonspace.eu.

 For some time it has been clear that the European Union was moving towards strategic autonomy, placing the idea at the heart of its foreign and security policy.
 Earlier this month the EU published its own concept for future action in the Indo-Pacific Region.
-EU member states, Germany, France and the Netherlands, had also each published their own Indo-Pacific strategy in the past few years.
+EU member states, Germany, France and the Netherlands, have also each published their own Indo-Pacific strategy in the past few years.
 The debate has in the last days been overshadowed by the cancellation of the contract between France and Australia for the supply of submarines, and the establishment of AUKUS – a new trilateral security agreement between the United States, the United Kingdom and Australia that excludes the 27-nation bloc.

 For France, military co-operation with Australia was an essential part of a strategy for the Indo-Pacific unfolding since 2018.
 France is one of the few nuclear powers with a footprint in the Indo-Pacific, through its overseas territories.
 The Indo-Pacific region is home to 1.5 million French people living in French communities in the Pacific and Indian Ocean and 8,000 soldiers forming the French forces positioned in the region.
 Therefore, AUKUS certainly has economic, strategic, and political implications for France and Europe that have yet to be fully evaluated.

 Nevertheless, Australia may have had valid reasons for preferring the British-American submarines.
 The new alliance shows the increased concern in Canberra about China's growing maritime capabilities in the Indo-Pacific.
 Thus, it makes sense for Australia to cancel the purchase of a new fleet of diesel-electric submarines and replace it with a fleet of discreet nuclear-powered submarines developed with the United Kingdom and American support.
-Only these type of submarines can play a long-term strategic role in the Indo-Pacific.
+Only these types of submarines can play a long-term strategic role in the Indo-Pacific.

 From a European perspective, the European Union should not be surprised that the United Kingdom is forming an alliance with the United States and Australia, given the acrimonious negotiations with Britain during Brexit in recent years.
-For the moment, the European Commission refused to discuss the impact that AUKUS might have on the EU-UK relations.
+For the moment, the European Commission refused to discuss the impact that AUKUS might have on EU-UK relations.
 A new EU-UK strategic partnership has yet to be built.

 France's anger at being unceremoniously sidelined by allies is also understandable.
 The new partnership has angered France after Australia pulled out of the 56 billion euro (65.6 billion dollar) contract.
 Nevertheless, it is not clear what Paris hoped to achieve by escalating a diplomatic row with Washington.
 The American withdrawal from Afghanistan was already supposed to be a signal for the European Union that the US will pursue its national interests in the way it, and not its allies, sees fit.
 European government leaders were critical of the unilateral action of the US and the calls for strategic independence increased.